9 Ways to Keep Flies Away From Your Horses

 The first step towards eliminating mosquitoes and flies is by doing away with their breeding grounds completely.
 That being the case, you can keep flies away from your horses by gathering manure in paddocks and drag the pasture from time to time to break the manure piles.

-When you drag a harrow over the land, you dry up the manure making the place unfavorable place for breeding.
+When you drag a harrow over the land, you dry up the manure.
+This makes it unfavorable for breeding.
 Harrowing also gets rid of muddy areas that could otherwise shelter mosquito larvae.
+If you don’t wish to purchase one, it’s easy to build a DiY manure drag.

 8. Cover Up Manure and Compost Piles

-Flies breed best on fresh manure and if you want to keep them away from your horses, remember to use tarp or another simple covering to cover up manure piles.
-In addition, do the same with compost bins and this will help make the breeding habitat unfavorable for any flies.
+Flies breed best on fresh manure, so remember to use tarp or another simple covering to cover up manure piles.
+In addition, do the same with compost bins.
+This will make breeding more difficult, which greatly reduces the number of flies your horse has to contend with.

 9. Plan Ahead

 Having a horse requires you to have a good plan.
 This means that by understanding when pests increase, you can plan on the right strategies to control them.
-One way to do so is by increasing the population of good predators and putting out nesting boxes which will create a habitat that will be used as bait for the pests.
+One way to do so is by increasing the population of beneficial predators.
+Try putting out nesting boxes to invite insectivore birds and planting flowers that attract bugs that feed on flies.

-Keeping pests away from your horses isn’t as difficult as it seems.
-The only thing to keep in mind is that by controlling their breeding and dwelling habitats such as manure and mud, you keep pests away.
+Keeping flies off horses isn’t as difficult as it seems.
+By controlling their breeding and dwelling habitats such as manure and mud, you naturally keep pests away.

 Want to Let the Pros Handle It?